CoderDojoSV/beginner-python/Day-2/README.md

 ####Create your own noun and adjective lists

-Look at how the verb list was done
+Look at how the verb list was done.

 ####Use the function to select random words from each list